 When Miss Bignold died in 1989, the parents of the children then attending were keen to save the school from closing.
 Some of these parents came together and formed a group to buy the school from Miss Bignold’s heir.
 There were about fifty children here then and parents of eight of them, Nicola Kiley, Viv Hyndman, Sandra Scotting and Doreen Page, approached Edward Oatley, the headteacher of Sevenoaks Prep, to help them.

 During this time, the school was extended to accept children up to eleven years old.
-The classrooms for classes V and VI were then added.
+The classrooms for Classes 5 and 6 were then added.
 Mrs Bramley was the headteacher from 1996 to 1999 when Mr Peter Stradling took over for one year.
 The number of children had now grown to about eighty.

 In September 2000 Mrs Caroline Birtwell became the new headteacher.
 Over the following years the school joined the Independent Schools Association, built a netball court and added four classrooms and an ICT suite with wireless internet access.
 In 2010, the school numbers were one hundred and twenty and the school was taking sixteen children per class.